 Australians should carry their passports at all times and comply with the instructions of the security authorities.

 Australians in Tunisia should register online and with the Canadian Embassy in Tunis (for contact details see below under Where to Get Help).

 Border with Libya: We advise you to reconsider your need to travel to the areas bordering Libya due to a rise in the number of security related incidents.
 The security situation in this region remains tense and border crossing points are occasionally closed without notice.

-Border with Algeria: We advise you to reconsider your need to travel to areas bordering Algeria because of the threat of kidnapping and ongoing military operations against suspected terrorists.
+Border with Algeria: We advise you to reconsider your need to travel to areas bordering Algeria, including Mount Chaambi National Park, because of the threat of kidnapping and ongoing military operations against suspected terrorists.

-Since 30 April 2013, Tunisian authorities have been undertaking military operations against two groups of suspected terrorists in the Kef and Kasserine regions, including Mount Chaambi.
-The operations apparently include de-mining of homemade explosive devices.
+Since 30 April 2013, Tunisian authorities have been undertaking military operations against two groups of suspected terrorists in the Kef and Kasserine regions.

-Ask yourself whether, given your own personal circumstances, you are comfortable travelling to these areas close to the border with Algeria knowing that you could be caught up in a kidnapping attempt.
-Ask yourself whether travel could be deferred or an alternative destination chosen.
-If, having considered these issues, you do decide to travel to this part of Tunisia, you should exercise extreme caution and consult with the local authorities for advice on particular routes and destinations.
-For more information about kidnapping, see our Kidnapping Threat travel bulletin.
+If, having considered these issues, you decide to travel to these regions of Tunisia, you should exercise extreme caution and consult with the local authorities for advice on particular routes and destinations.
+For more information about kidnapping, see our Kidnapping threat bulletin.